How to Grow Dill – Are you planning to take a new interest in gardening? This time of the year is the correct time to plan on your new hobby.

 Like any other type of herb plant, dill must be watered to keep growing healthily.
 Aside from direct contact from the sunlight, the gardener shall ensure that dill plants are watered regularly and thoroughly in all areas of planting.

 During the growing season, regular watering is needed, however, once the plants are almost fully grown, it will be best to leave the soil almost dry in between the watering process.

 It is important to care for the soil condition through the growing season.

 The reason is if the soil where the plants are in good condition and well-drained during the time of planting and stay like that through the year, new plants will grow in the next year.

 2. Feeding Dill

 Aside from water and direct sunlight exposure, dill plants also need to be fed.
-Even though the soil is rich in organic contents, gardener should also add planting beds with aged compost.
-Gardener might also want to spread dill with compost tea a few times during growing season for better result in harvest.
+Even though the soil is rich in organic content, gardeners should also add planting beds with aged compost.

 3. Caring Dill

 To care for dill plants during the growing season is not an easy task.
 First, the gardener should keep the soil bed from weeds as it competes to get nutrients and water.

 Second, the garden shall be supported by stakes as plants grow bigger to keep from strong winds knocking them over before harvest.